Chris WeidmanvsAnderson Silva

 The Silva era ended in 12 minutes of fighting.
 The KO revealed:

-• Silva's defensive showboating was always a calculated risk: against Weidman's reach and timing, the showboating produced a clean read for the challenger
+• Silva's defensive showboating was always a calculated risk: against Weidman's reach (74") and timing, the showboating produced a clean read for the challenger.
+Silva had successfully used the showboating against multiple champions and contenders across his reign; against Weidman, the read was finally exploited.

-• The Weidman style was the cleanest wrestling-base middleweight package since GSP: takedown threat, clean boxing, championship-rounds cardio
+• The Weidman style was the cleanest wrestling-base middleweight package since GSP: takedown threat, clean boxing, championship-rounds cardio.
+The combination — credible wrestling + reliable striking + mental composure — was the template that subsequent middleweight champions (Robert Whittaker, Israel Adesanya) would refine.

-• The era-handoff was real: middleweight passed from Silva (37 years old, declining reflexes) to Weidman (29, ascending)
+• The era handoff was real: middleweight passed from Silva (37 years old, declining reflexes, increasingly reliant on showboating to compensate for slowed reactions) to Weidman (29, ascending, the first credentialed wrestler-striker at 185 to maximize the matchup).

-Silva and Weidman fought again at UFC 168 in December 2013; Silva broke his leg in round 2 of the rematch on a Weidman check kick.
+Silva and Weidman fought again at UFC 168 in December 2013.
+Silva broke his left tibia and fibula in round 2 of the rematch on a Weidman check kick — one of the most-televised injury moments in MMA history and an effective end to Silva's championship-tier competitive career.

 Significance